wordofwarning/wordofwarning.org/current/2017-worksahead/paul/index.md

 Box Office Tel: 0161 274 0600 (all tickets booked via Contact only)

 #### Access Information for Works Ahead at Contact
-Age advisory: please note that Tom Cassani's work contains imagery that some people may find disturbing, we suggest 14+ (parental/guardian discretion).
+Age advisory: as [Tom Cassani](/current/2017-worksahead/cassani)'s work contains imagery that some people may find disturbing, we suggest 14+ (parental/guardian discretion).
 Duration: the double bill lasts up to 2 hours, including an interval.
-Largely spoken English, Toni-Dee's work includes vegan friendly food + drink.
+Both works largely spoken English; Toni-Dee's work includes vegan friendly food + drink.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
-Exploring home-cooked food and family trees, whilst delving into the stories that unfold in her father's kitchen, the show examines the relationship between an 8-year-old girl and her estranged father, and the journey that follows 12 years on, whilst reflecting on hundreds of years of Jamaican history through memory & poetry.
+Exploring home-cooked food and family trees, whilst delving into the stories that unfold in her father's kitchen, the show examines the relationship between an 8-year-old girl and her estranged father, and the journey that follows 12 years on, whilst reflecting on hundreds of years of Jamaican history through memory and poetry.

 #### Who is she?
-Toni-Dee is a theatre maker, collaborator, writer, and performance artist from Leeds.
-Her practice explores identity politics, memory, and culture using auto-biography as stimulus for her work thus far.
-Toni has previously been commissioned by Fuel and has toured her mono-dialogue Rum Punch around the North of England; she has also worked with artists such as Andy Smith + Selina Thompson.
+Toni-Dee is a Leeds/Manchester-based theatre maker, collaborator, writer, and performance artist — her practice explores identity politics, memory, and culture, using auto-biography as stimulus for her work thus far.
+Previously commissioned by Fuel, she has toured her mono-dialogue *Rum Punch* around the North of England, and has also worked with artists such as Andy Smith + Selina Thompson.

 #### What people have said about her
 >*Wonderfully poetic.*<br><a href="http://quietmandave.co.uk/2016/10/divergency" target="_blank">QuietManDave</a>